 The Luak Group is the holding company of subsidiaries, Heroda Bikax^e Consulting LLC, Morning Star Consultants LLC, and Ugisa Tribal Consultants LLC.
-With over 21 years of combined professional experience in Indian Country, The Luak Group is dedicated to ensuring a nation building approach that tribal communities can assert to for capacity growth, strategic orientation, cultural collaboration, while protecting tribal sovereignty through all of our services and businesses.
+With over 14 years of professional experience in Indian Country, The Luak Group is dedicated to ensuring a nation building approach that tribal communities can assert to for capacity growth, strategic orientation, cultural collaboration, while protecting tribal sovereignty through all of our services and businesses.
 Our teams of subject matter experts will ensure your mission and vision is incorporated into your goals and objectives at every level of the services we provide.

 The Luak Group has one vision in mind…Bringing Solutions to Indian Country.

-She has served as a training and technical assistance provider for over eight years, providing subject matter expertise to multiple organizations that are funded by federal agencies and programs such as Housing and Urban Development, Department of Interior, Department of Justice, Department of Energy, Department of Commerce, Department of Treasury, and others.
 Ms. Liberty was the keynote speaker for the Healing the Circle in Our Tribal Communities Symposium hosted by the Seminole Tribe of Florida in 2019 and a speaker for the Families Are Sacred Summit hosted by the Cherokee Nation of Oklahoma in 2023.
 She has been interviewed by High Country News about harassment in the BIA and by the Associated Press on the confirmation of Deb Haaland to the Department of Interior.
 Currently, Ms. Liberty is a monthly columnist for Verite News in New Orleans, LA, addressing indigenous culture, issues, and events for the Tribes located in the state.

 Ms. Liberty graduated from the University of Nebraska-Lincoln with a BA in History.
 She holds a master’s degree from the Center of Indigenous Nations Studies at the University of Kansas, where her focus was Tribal Human Resources.
 Ms. Liberty also holds an Executive Leadership Certificate from Harvard Business School’s Leading People and Investing to Build Sustainable Communities Program through Native American Finance Officers Association (NAFOA).
-She resides in New Orleans with her two children.

 Josephine Ethel “Josie” Campbell Simmonds, January 1898 -January 1977